 The last time we checked, everybody needed to breathe.
 And according to the Environmental Protection Agency, Americans spend up to 90% of their time indoors.1 That makes indoor air quality something that every organization needs to consider.

-The fall is an excellent time to consider indoor air quality.
+The fall is an excellent time to consider indoor air quality inspections.
 Schools are back in session.
 Commercial buildings and industrial facilities will likely begin shutting things in and turning the heat on.
 The same is true for multi-family housing units.
 Healthcare facilities need to be constantly vigilant against biohazards and airborne pathogens.

 What should you expect when you work with environmental health and industrial hygiene specialists on an indoor air quality survey of your facility?